shaik1002/biggitlabbomb/doc/development/ai_features/duo_chat.md

 - Among the latter are tasks where the **AI may not get it right the first time but** where **users can easily course correct** by telling the AI more precisely what they need.
 For instance, "Explain this code" is a common question that most of the time would result in a satisfying answer, but sometimes the user may have additional questions.
 - **Tasks that benefit from the history of a conversation**, so neither the user nor the AI need to repeat themselves.

-Chat aims to be context aware and ultimately have access to all the resources in GitLab that the user has access to.
+The chat aims to be context aware and ultimately have access to all the resources in GitLab that the user has access to.
 Initially, this context was limited to the content of individual issues and epics, as well as GitLab documentation.
 Since then additional contexts have been added, such as code selection and code files.
 Currently, work is underway contributing vulnerability context and pipeline job context, so that users can ask questions about these contexts.

-To scale the context awareness and hence to scale creation, ideation, and learning use cases across the entire DevSecOps domain, the Duo Chat team welcomes contributions to the Chat platform from other GitLab teams and the wider community.
+To scale the context awareness and hence to scale creation, ideation, and learning use cases across the entire DevSecOps domain, the Duo Chat team welcomes contributions to the chat platform from other GitLab teams and the wider community.
 They are the experts for the use cases and workflows to accelerate.

 ### Which use cases are better implemented as stand-alone AI features?